UCSF Anesthesia and Perioperative Care Assistant Professor, Dr.

 The Division’s research projects span a wide range of topics including: surgical disease and pain epidemiology, development of devices for low-resource settings in the UCSF Hypoxia Lab, and examining disparities in access to surgical and anesthesia care in the United States and internationally.
 For more information and recent publications please visit our faculty and trainee profiles.

 Education initiatives have defined much of the Division’s work to date.
-These include educational opportunities for trainees at UCSF as well as partnering institutions.
-Projects include the development global health curriculum for anesthesia residents, simulation-based learning in low-resource settings, clinical skills courses for low resource settings, and much more.
+A large focus of our work with international partners includes curriculum development for anesthesia workforce capacity building.
+The Division also supports educational opportunities for trainees at UCSF as well as partnering institutions including: the development of global health equity curriculum for anesthesia residents, simulation-based learning in low-resource settings, clinical skills courses for low resource settings, and multiple fellowship pathways, including a fellowship in medical education and simulation for providers from low income countries.

 Policy and advocacy are at the heart of global health equity.
-Members of our division are active collaborators with the World Federation of Societies of Anesthesiologists (WFSA), the LifeBox Foundation, and the World health Organization (WHO).
+Members of our division are active collaborators with the World Federation of Societies of Anesthesiologists (WFSA), the G4 Alliance, the LifeBox Foundation, and the World health Organization (WHO).
 Together, we are working to develop informed policy to increase access to safe anesthesia care worldwide.
-For more information on our policy initiatives please contact Professor Adrian Gelb.

 Where we work